togethercomputer/OpenChatKit/README.md

 # Acknowledgements

 Our model is a fine-tuned version of [gpt-neox-20b](https://huggingface.co/EleutherAI/gpt-neox-20b), a large language model trained by [Eleuther AI](https://www.eleuther.ai).
 We evaluated our model on [HELM](https://crfm.stanford.edu/helm/latest/) provided by the [Center for Research on Foundation Models](https://crfm.stanford.edu).
 And we collaborated with both [CRFM](https://crfm.stanford.edu) and [HazyResearch](http://hazyresearch.stanford.edu) at Stanford to build this model.

+We collaborated with [LAION](https://laion.ai/) and [Ontocord.ai](https://www.ontocord.ai/) to build the training data used to fine tune this model.